-This statement is made pursuant to the Modern Slavery Act 2015 and constitutes Vitec’s slavery and human trafficking statement for the financial year to 31 December 2020.
-This statement covers The Vitec Group plc and all its subsidiary undertakings (including Vitec Production Solutions Limited).
+This statement is made pursuant to the Modern Slavery Act 2015 and constitutes Videndum’s slavery and human trafficking statement for the financial year to 31 December 2020.
+This statement covers The Videndum plc and all its subsidiary undertakings (including Videndum Production Solutions Limited).

 We employ around 1,800 people across the world in 12 different countries and are organised in three divisions: Imaging Solutions, Production Solutions and Creative Solutions.
 Our products and services are sold in over 100 countries.

 We procure materials from reputable suppliers and produce our products in efficient and environmentally friendly operations and, where appropriate, in lower cost countries such as Costa Rica, China, Vietnam and Myanmar.
 The majority of our operations are relatively low-volume, small-batch processes and our continuous improvement culture enables us to drive productivity in our core businesses.

 We market our products and services through our own sales and marketing teams.
 The majority of our sales are conducted via a global network of distributors, dealers and retailers who sell on to customers.

 We work closely with our business partners to ensure that they have similar values to our own.
 We have built close relationships with our business partners over a number of years which enables us to understand their working practices better, to be confident of their integrity, and that slavery or human trafficking does not exist in our business or supply chain.